dog-broad/keybridge-server/README.md

 # Virtual Keyboard Server

-A WebSocket server that receives keyboard input from mobile devices and simulates typing on the host computer.
+A secure WebSocket server that receives keyboard input from mobile devices and simulates typing on the host computer.
+Features end-to-end encryption and token-based authentication.

 ## Features

-- WebSocket server for real-time communication
+- **Secure WebSocket Server** for real-time communication
-- Keyboard simulation using pynput
-- Comprehensive logging system
-- JSON-based message protocol
+- **AES-256-GCM Encryption** for all message traffic
-- Support for text typing and special key combinations
-- QR code generation for easy connection setup
+- **Token-based Authentication** with QR code setup
+- **Rate Limiting** to prevent abuse
+- **Keyboard Simulation** using pynput
+- **Comprehensive Logging** system
+- **JSON-based Protocol** with acknowledgment support
-- Connection management with session tracking
+- **Connection Management** with session tracking and keep-alive
+- **QR Code Generation** for easy mobile pairing

 ## Requirements

 - Python 3.8 or higher
-- Windows 10/11
+- Windows 10/11 (or Linux/macOS with pynput support)

 ## Setup